World American Football by Decade and Region

 The sport was first played in Mexico in the late 19th Century, and leagues first started appearing in Mexico in the 1940s.
 In the 2000s the first Kitted American Football Leagues started in Argentina and Brazil, and are now played everywhere in Latin America.

-For more on Mexican American Football Leagues (Including Professional, College and State Leagues) see: Mexican American Football Leagues
+Note: As Mexico is so big on American Football it has its own section: For more on Mexican American Football Leagues (Including Professional, College and State Leagues) see: Mexican American Football Leagues

 Liga Asociacion Guatemalteca de Football Americano (Overviews):